Tag Archives: motherhood

 A Mother Too, Yet Still My Baby

 My dear daughter, I’ve watched you blossom, married, and have children.
-Throughout those years, the depth of your eyes tells their own story — stories of joy … sadness … pain … love.
+Throughout those years, the depth of your eyes tells its own story — stories of joy, sadness, pain, and love.
 I remember the moments when I walked similar paths, the ups and downs of yesteryear.
-But I’m stronger today than yesterday.
+However, I’m stronger today than I was yesterday.
 And so you shall be.

 Daughter, I am proud of you and your love for your children.
-You are a nurturing, giving, selfless mother, quick to forgive, and never too busy for hugs.
+You are a nurturing, giving, and selfless mother, quick to forgive, and never too busy for a hug.
 I just want you to know you’re doing a fine job.
 And I love you.

 859706_411421335616858_1502809745_o(1)My beautiful baby girl, Angela, with her precious baby girl, Grace.
 Little did we know that Grace would undergo open-heart surgery just a few weeks later.